smolquants/y2k-audit-2022/audit/oracle-manipulation.md

 - **~230K MIM is lost to slippage** from executing the attack

 Any payout from Y2K less fees and premium that is greater than ~230k USD will make this attack worthwhile to try.
-Though, there are inherent risks in whether or not the Chainlink oracle relays the price post-swap as well as arbs.
+Though, there are inherent risks in whether or not the Chainlink oracle relays the price post-swap.

 ## Mitigating Curve Pool Attacks